hyan679/random_forest/README.md

 See random_forest.ipynb for details

 # 7 Technical Environments
-I run these 2 files in AWS EC2 Instance type, whose type is t2.micro with 1 vCPU and 1 GiB Memory
+Run these 2 files in AWS EC2 Instance type, whose type is t2.micro with 1 vCPU and 1 GiB Memory

+# 8 Update
+Run these 2 files in AWS SageMaker with 2 vCPU and 4 GiB

+Try to use multi-process package to accelerate but not work.